yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 > <details-title>Downsampling?</details-title>
 >
-> The datasets take a while to run in their original size, so we've pre-selected 400,000 reads from the file to make it run faster.
+> The datasets take a while to run in their original size, so we've pre-selected 400,000 lines from the original file to make it run faster.
 How did we do this?
 > - How did I downsample these FASTQ files?
 You can see out [this history](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/pre-processing-with-alevin---part-1---how-to-downsample) to find out!
 >
 > > - {% icon warning %} If you are in a *live course*, the time to explore this **downsampling history** is not be factored into the schedule.
 Please instead check it out *after* your course is finished, or if you finish early!